The Abel Program is driven by an inspirational group of women from within the community. We’re pleased to have you meet them!

 Community worker, Livingstonia

 Violet’s spirit is tangible in any room, even if the room is just the shade of a mango tree, which our classrooms often are.
 Since joining our team, she has been motivated to both learn and teach, inspiring her students as well as her colleagues.
+She has a special connection to the students attending Embangweni Deaf School, driving 8 hours each way to bring them home during holidays.

 Salome 1.jpg